 Of course, there are studies that indicate the specific computer skills and knowledge employers seek, but the specifics that are taught today are quickly outdated or even replaced tomorrow.
 New editions of computer science textbooks are published every 12-24 months.
-To compete effectively for jobs, potential employees must continually upgrade technology skills relevant to their career paths.
-So in addition to basic computer skills, something else is needed: the ability and desire to acquire new computer-related skills and knowledge.
+To compete effectively for jobs, potential employees must upgrade technology skills relevant to their career paths continually.
+So in addition to basic computer skills, students need: the ability and desire to acquire new computer-related skills and knowledge.
 Individuals who find technology exciting and spend time exploring the use of computers in their areas of expertise will tend to keep up with future changes.
-If in addition to basic computer skills, each student in the computer concepts course acquired the desire and the ability to learn about new technology, the class would be successful.
+If in addition to basic computer skills, each student in the computer concepts course acquired the desire and the ability to learn about new technology, the class would considered a success.

 Learning to explore and apply new technology appeared to be a unifying objective that would be relevant to everyone regardless of interests, expertise, or career paths.
 However, the question remained about how to translate this objective into classroom activities and assignments.
-For consistency with all the other concepts sections, the basics that are traditionally covered in the course could not be set aside.
+For consistency with all the other concepts sections, the basics that are covered in the course traditionally could not be set aside.

-Implementing "Fun Projects" in the Classroom
+Implementing "Fun Projects"

-I decided that in addition to the regular assignments, students would be required to complete one "fun project" per week that was related to computers and technology.
+In addition to the regular assignments, students were to complete one "fun project" that was related to computers and technology per week.
 The project would be of the student's own choosing and must be enjoyable.

 I added a new objective to the course syllabus and listed it first in bold type: "You will have fun exploring new technology!"
-More than a few eyebrows raised and grins passed over faces as I went over this point on the first day of class.
-With a most serious composure usually reserved for academic integrity topics, I stated, "Yes, you will be required to have fun, AND you will be graded on it."
-At least, I had their interest at this point.
+With a serious composure, I stated, "Yes, you will be required to have fun, AND you will be graded on it."
+At least, I had their interest.

 The directions for the projects were simple: Do a fun project related to computers and technology.
 In a short paragraph, tell me what you did and what you learned.
 Please make sure that you are learning something new that we have not covered in class.
 Please be specific about what you are learning.
-Place this information in a file named: "Fun Project 1 - Your Name" and save it to your floppy diskette.
+Place this information in a file named: "Fun Project 1 - Your Name," and save it to your floppy diskette.

-Through this exercise, students began to take charge of their own learning.
-They were required to decide what they needed or wanted to learn.
-Then they had to choose an avenue to accomplish their project.
+Through this exercise, students began to take charge of their own learning, were required to decide what they needed or wanted to learn, and had to choose an avenue for accomplishing their project.
 Students were not graded according to the difficulty of the project, so there was freedom to choose projects that interested them rather than pressure to choose what they thought would please me.
 Some students spent hours on this exercise each week while others spent less than an hour.
 Larger projects, such as creating a web site, were divided into smaller projects that spanned several weeks.
-Since the actual completion of this assignment was based on the honor system, all projects combined totaled less than 10% of the grade for the entire course.
+Completing this assignment was based on the honor system; all projects combined totaled less than 10% of the grade for the entire course.